Diversity, Equity & Inclusion (DEI) Hub

 Austria

-• The VVO launched a number of initiatives in 2021 that emphasised the association’s commitment to D&I. For example, companies celebrated International Women's Day as well as Pride Month, in the course of which a network for members and supporters of the LGBTQIA+ community was also founded.
+• The VVO launched a number of initiatives in 2021 that emphasised the association’s commitment to DEI.
+For example, companies celebrated International Women's Day as well as Pride Month, in the course of which a network for members and supporters of the LGBTQIA+ community was also founded.
 Office buildings were used as prominent ambassadors with an impressive rainbow display: “Orange the World” against violence against women and #purplelightup for a barrier-free economy.

 • To develop the most effective support measures for women in management, the VVO conducted an in-depth analysis of the status quo.
 This analysis was part of the indexing process for the Women’s Career Index.
 One of the most significant measures developed on the basis of the analysis results was a comprehensive update of the VVO’s recruitment guidelines.
 These are designed to promote diversity in all teams and at all management levels, ensure equal opportunities for all employees, and guarantee an objective and transparent selection process for managers.
 In addition to the new recruiting guidelines, a mentoring programme was launched to support talented individuals in their personal and professional development.